flickerleap/aeon/README.md

     $aeon[] = new CodeChap\Request\Electricity($meterNumber, $rands, $reference);
     $aeon->execute();

-    // If the above is accpeted you can ask the user to make payment with what ever methods you choose //
+    // If the above is accepted you can ask the user to make payment with what ever methods you choose //

     // Confirm the sale
     $aeon = new CodeChap\Aeon($this->config);